Jeean007/Vulcoin/contrib/devtools/README.md

 github-merge.py
 ===============

-A small script to automate merging pull-requests vlcurely and sign them with GPG.
+A small script to automate merging pull-requests securely and sign them with GPG.

 For example:

   ./github-merge.py 3077

-(in any git repository) will help you merge pull request #3077 for the VulcoinFoundation/VulcoinCoin repository.
+(in any git repository) will help you merge pull request #3077 for the vulcoin/vulcoin repository.

 What it does:
 * Fetch master and the pull request.